What’s inside:

 We use image recognition and AI technology to capture all product information and digitally record this on the EHR in real time.
 Our system also flags up recall and expiry issues in seconds, so clinicians can be assured that all items are safe before usage.

-Snap & Go provides 100% item and charge capture, including trunk stock not on the item list.
+Snap & Go provides 100% item and charge capture, including trunk stock inventory not on the item list.

 Our clever technology can also digitally capture manually completed implant sheets in just a few seconds.

-Snap & Go is your all-round solution to trunk stock – bringing it onto hospital systems in real time, providing pre-consumption safety checks and ensuring billing reconciliation – for every consumed item, including bill-only products.
+Snap & Go is your all-round solution to trunk stock inventory – bringing it onto hospital systems in real time, providing pre-consumption safety checks and ensuring billing reconciliation – for every consumed item, including bill-only products.

 Sign up for our digital library